 Bottom line?
-Here at Keto-Mojo, we believe in getting as much of your nutrients from quality, whole foods as you can while eating to burn fat, stay in ketosis, pursue weight loss, promote overall wellness, or all of the above.
+Here at Keto-Mojo, we believe in getting as much of your nutrients from quality, whole foods as you can while eating to burn fat, stay in ketosis, pursue weight loss and metabolic health, promote overall wellness for your body and nervous system and optimal muscle function and body functions, or all of the above.
 But sometimes you need a little help, and the above supplementations are great places to start.
 Combine them with a quality, fat-burning keto diet and you will not only look and feel better, you’ll also discover just how delicious a quality, healthy life can be!

-Regardless, it’s always a good idea to consult your primary care physician, nutritionist, or dietitian before starting any new dietary practice.
+Regardless, it’s always a good idea to consult your primary care physician / healthcare provider, nutritionist, or dietitian before starting any new dietary practice.

 - Cliff J., Harvey, D.C., & Schofield G.M. et al. (2018).
 The use of nutritional supplements to induce ketosis and reduce symptoms associated with keto-induction: a narrative review.
 Peer J., 6: e4488. doi: 10.7717/peerj.4488

 - Guo, W., Nazim, H., & Liang, Z. et al. (2016).
 Magnesium deficiency in plants: An urgent problem.
 The Crop Journal, 4(2), 81-91. doi: https://doi.org/10.1016/j.cj.2015.11.003